Rock Konducta

-Rock Konducta is an ongoing album series released by hip hop musician Madlib.
-The term "Rock Konducta" comes from Madlib producing hip hop instrumentals using rock and roll and krautrock samples.
+Rock Konducta is an album series released by hip-hop musician Madlib.
+The term "Rock Konducta" comes from Madlib producing hip-hop instrumentals using rock and roll and krautrock samples.
 The series began officially in 2013 with the introduction of Rock Konducta 45.

 Rock Konducta 45

-Rock Konducta 45 is the introductory project to the Rock Konducta instrumental albums by hip hop producer Madlib.
+Rock Konducta 45 is the introductory project to the Rock Konducta instrumental albums by hip-hop producer Madlib.
 It was released on vinyl on Madlib Invazion Records and introduced five selected tracks from the Rock Konducta project.